auth-global/self-documenting-cryptography/README.md

 What is crucial is the _minimum obfuscation overhead_, that is, the overhead represented by the most efficient tag obscuration attack available on a tagging construction.
 My guess is that this minimum obfuscation overhead must be at least two orders of magnitude to sort of be minimally viable in the case of slow password hashing.

+Of course, if one is uploading a password hash to a botnet to be cracked, there are relatively simple techniques that will keep the tag out of a dump of the string constants inside the blob of executable code.
+These techniques often impose little or no runtime cost.

+However, even though these types of obfuscation techniques might be able to slow down many good reverse engineers for days, they will eventually yield to competent reverse engineering.
+To be a legitimate tag obscuration attack, it must be secure against the best reverse engineers on their best days.

-In the context of PHKDF, it is intended that once one understands how the provided SHA256 implementation works, that it should be relatively easy for a reverse engineer to simply watch what inputs are fed into that implementation.
+In the case of PHKDF, it is intended that once one understands how the provided SHA256 implementation works, that it should be relatively easy for a reverse engineer to simply watch what inputs are fed into that implementation.
 This suggests that some form of encryption that is homomorphic on SHA256 is a required component of a truly secure tag obscuration attack.

 Since full homomorphic encryption (FHE) exists, the required component can presumably be constructed for any cryptographic hash function, not only SHA256.
 Fortunately the overhead of even state-of-the-art FHE is currently much too high for deployment as a practical tag obscuration attack.
 However, such an attack need not depend on a particular FHE framework, and need not depend on any FHE framework whatsoever.

 If a hypothetical tag obscuration attack imposes a 100x overhead on the overall password cracking process, it will probably never be used in practice.
 A weak-ish password that costs $100 to crack would then cost $10,000 to crack.
 That provides an $9900 incentive to either insource the attack or to disclose the target to the cracker.

-Even in the case of cracking attacks carried out using a botnet or other stolen computing resources, cutting the guessing rate by two orders of magnitude still represents a significant opportunity cost.
+Even in the case that cracking attacks are carried out using a botnet or other stolen computing resources, cutting the guessing rate by two orders of magnitude still represents a significant opportunity cost.

 At 10x overhead, you might start to see a few oddball cases where people are willing to employ tag obfuscation techniques, but I would expect such an approach to remain rather niche.
 In this scenario, I believe that a cryptoacoustic construction would likely remain reasonably effective at spreading a message, even if that particular construction would not appear to be cryptoacoustically viable going forward.